 Prevention is the key to minimizing the risk of developing Achilles tendinitis.
 Footwear that provides appropriate support and stretching is essential before engaging in physical activity or exercise.
 Just as important is the type of activity.
 Alternating high-impact and low-impact activities can be effective for reducing the potential for an injury.

-Achilles tendinitis responds very well to early treatment but can lead to damage that requires surgery if it’s not addressed promptly.
+Achilles tendonitis Eastwood responds very well to early treatment but can lead to damage that requires surgery if it’s not addressed promptly.
 Nothing will completely eliminate the potential for developing Achilles tendinitis, but preventative measures are available that gradually builds strength and endurance to prepare the tendon for future demands.